 SysEx is also the basis of configuring OpenDeck platform.
 I’ve tried to make protocol as simple as possible, so that it’s easy to understand and remember.
 This is the main message format:

-F0 ID ID ID WISH AMOUNT MESSAGE_TYPE MESSAGE_SUBTYPE PARAMETER_ID NEW_PARAMETER_ID F7
+F0 ID ID ID WISH SINGLE/ALL TYPE SUB-TYPE PARAMETER_ID NEW_PARAMETER_ID F7

 WISH